Freedom of Information requests

 What if I'm not satisfied with the response?

-If you disagree with any exemptions applied to your request for information under FoIA, or are not satisfied with how we have handled your request, you have a right of appeal.
-You will be advised how to do this at the time your request is answered.
+If you disagree with any exemptions applied to your request for information under FoIA, or are not satisfied with how we have handled your request, you have a right of appeal - please see our "appeals and complaints" page.

 Contacting the Information Commissioner